StroeerSE/StroeerBeaconSDK_Android/readme.md

 > **NOTE:** By default the SDK tries to fetch the advertising ID.
 According to the Google advertising policy the SDK will not read the advertising ID if the user has enabled `Limit Ad Tracking`.
 **Please consider Google's advertising policy:** https://play.google.com/about/monetization-ads/ads/disruptive/

-#### system advertising id (Google advertising id)
+#### system advertising ID (Google advertising ID)
 ```java
 StroeerProxityApi.getInstance(this).addSystemAdvertisingId(true)
 ```
-Use this method to specify that the SDK should append the Google advertising id to each analytics-event
+Use this method to specify that the SDK should append the Google advertising ID to each analytics-event.
+If you do not want the SDK to read the advertising ID, you have to set it to `false`.

-#### custom advertising id
+#### custom advertising ID
 ```java
 StroeerProxityApi.getInstance(this).setCustomAdvertisingId("custom advertising Id")
 ```